Table of Contents

 - Tax law

 There are no academic major or course requirements for pre-law at Furman.
+The American Bar Association does not recommend any particular majors or courses either, as they say that students are admitted to law school from almost every academic discipline.
 You’ll find law-related content in nearly every department on campus.
 Students should meet with the pre-law advisor to discuss current course offerings and courses they may find interesting.
 Some samples include:

 Furman’s study away programs represent engaged learning at its finest.
 Add a global dimension to learning as you cultivate intellectual curiosity, develop new skills and build self-confidence – keys to competing in a complex, ever-evolving world.
 The majority of study away programs, including semester-long and three-week May Experience (MayX) courses, are interdisciplinary in nature and open to students of all majors.
 Law-focused MayX options led by alumni who are attorneys have addressed the intersection of medicine, poverty and law, as well as trial advocacy.